Gaiaalberti/dataviz_project/README.md

 (_The website is not mobile-friendly_.
 We strongly advise to navigate the website using the laptop)

 ## Source of data
-All the information to create the dataset have been retrieved from the [webisite of the Members of the European Parliament](https://www.europarl.europa.eu/meps/en/home) using BeautifulSoup
+All the information to create the dataset have been retrieved from the [website of the Members of the European Parliament](https://www.europarl.europa.eu/meps/en/home) using BeautifulSoup

 ### Steps for the creation of the final merged dataset